Best Milongas in Buenos Aires

 Other Milongas Open on Saturday: Confiteria Ideal, La Viruta, Milonga Malena Sunderland Club, La Catedral del Tango.

-Closest Hotel = Anselmo Hotel is located directly on Plaza Dorrego, giving you a prime, front-row seat for the milonga.
+Closest Hotel = Anselmo Hotel is located directly on Plaza Dorrego: giving you a prime, front-row seat for the milonga.
+And it happens to be a stunning hotel…

 Other Milongas Open on Sunday: Confiteria Ideal, La Viruta, & La Catedral del Tango.

-I hope this post on the best milongas in Buenos Aires enhances your visit to Argentina!
-If you’re interested in learning more about the history of tango, as well as the specific etiquette of traditional milongas ~ check out the post below…
+I hope this post on milongas helps to enhance your visit to Argentina!
+If you’d like to learn more about the history of tango, as well as the etiquette observed at milongas ~ read the post below…

 xoxo Noelia